-- 1.10.1 The structure, machinery, life-saving appliances, radio installations and other equipment referred to in 1.10.2 shall be subject to the surveys specified below: - .1 an initial survey before the ship is put in service; - a renewal survey at intervals specified by the Administration not exceeding five years, except where regulation 1.13.2.2 or 1.13.5 is applicable; - .3 a periodical survey within three months before or after the second anniversary date or within three months before or after the third anniversary date of the Caribbean Cargo Ship Safety Certificate which shall take the place of one of the annual surveys specified in .4; - .4 an annual survey within three months before or after each anniversary date of the Caribbean Cargo Ship Safety Certificate; - a minimum of two inspections of the outside of the ship's bottom shall be carried out during any five year period, except where 1.13.5 is applicable.
-Where 1.13.5 is applicable, this five year period may be extended to coincide with the extended period of validity of the certificate.
-In all cases the interval between any two such inspections shall not exceed thirty-six months; - .6 an additional survey, as occasion arises; and - .7 all ships to which the Code applies, except the oil tankers and tankers of less than 24 m, shall be issued with an International Load Line Certificate in accordance with the requirements of the 1966 Load Line Convention. - 1.10.2 The surveys referred to in 1.10.1 shall include the following items: - .1 the structure, machinery and equipment, other than those items surveyed with the life-saving appliances and installations; - .2 the fire safety systems and appliances, life-saving appliances and arrangements except radio installations, the shipborne navigational equipment, means of embarkation for pilots and other equipment to which chapters 2, 3, 4, 5 and 6 apply; - .3 the fire control plans, nautical publications, lights, shapes, means of making sound signals and distress signals; and - .4 the radio installations of cargo ships, including those used in life-saving appliances. - 1.10.3 The initial or a renewal survey shall include the following: - .1 a complete inspection of the items referred to in paragraph 1.10.2.1 to ensure that the arrangements, materials, scantlings and workmanship of the structure, boilers and other pressure vessels, their appurtenances, main and auxiliary machinery including steering gear and associated control systems electrical installation and other equipment comply with the requirements of this Code, are in satisfactory condition and are fit for the service for which the ship is intended and that the required stability information is provided.
-In the case of oil tankers, tankers or barges carrying liquid cargoes of flammable nature in bulk the survey shall also include an inspection of the pump-rooms, cargo, bunker and ventilation piping systems and associated safety devices;
+1.10.1 The structure, machinery, life-saving appliances, radio installations and other equipment referred to in 1.10.2 shall be subject to the surveys specified below:

+- .1 an initial survey before the ship is put in service; - .2 a renewal survey at intervals specified by the Administration not exceeding five years, except where regulation 1.13.2.2 or 1.13.5 is applicable; - .3 a periodical survey within three months before or after the second anniversary date or within three months before or after the third anniversary date of the Caribbean Cargo Ship Safety Certificate which shall take the place of one of the annual surveys specified in .4; - .4 an annual survey within three months before or after each anniversary date of the Caribbean Cargo Ship Safety Certificate; - .5 a minimum of two inspections of the outside of the ship's bottom shall be carried out during any five-year period, except where 1.13.5 is applicable.
+Where 1.13.5 is applicable, this five-year period may be extended to coincide with the extended period of validity of the certificate.
+In all cases the interval between any two such inspections shall not exceed thirty-six months; - .6 a thorough examination of the hull, tailshaft, rudders and propellers shall be carried out at the initial and renewal surveys, at the third annual survey and at the discretion of the Administration.3 - .7 an additional survey, as occasion arises; and - .8 all ships to which the Code applies, except the oil tankers and tankers of less than 24 m, shall be issued with an International Load Line Certificate in accordance with the requirements of the 1966 Load Line Convention.

+1.10.2 The surveys referred to in 1.10.1 shall include the following items:

+- .1 the structure, machinery and equipment, other than those items surveyed with the lifesaving appliances and installations; - .2 the fire safety systems and appliances, life-saving appliances and arrangements except radio installations, the shipborne navigational equipment, means of embarkation for pilots and other equipment to which chapters 2, 3, 4, 5 and 6 apply; - .3 the fire control plans, nautical publications, lights, shapes, means of making sound signals and distress signals; and - .4 the radio installations of cargo ships, including those used in life-saving appliances.